aws-samples/shopfloor-connectivity/docs/targets/aws-timestream.md

 [SFC Configuration](../core/sfc-configuration.md) > [Targets](../core/sfc-configuration.md#targets) >  [Target](../core/target-configuration.md)

-AwsSTimestreamTargetConfiguration extends the type [TargetConfiguration](../core/target-configuration.md) with specific configuration data for sending data to a Timestream table.
-The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to **"AWS-TIMESTREAM"**
+AwsTimestreamTargetConfiguration extends the type TargetConfiguration with specific configuration data for sending data to a Timestream table.
+The Targets configuration element can contain entries of this type; the TargetType of these entries must be set to **"AWS-TIMESTREAM"**.

-Requires IAM timestream:WriteRecords permission for the configures table as well timestream:DescribeEndpoints
+Requires IAM `timestream:WriteRecords` permission for the configures table as well `timestream:DescribeEndpoints`.

 - [Schema](#awstimestreamtargetconfiguration-schema)
 - [Examples](#awstimestreamtargetconfiguration-examples)

 **Properties:**

 - [BatchSize](#batchsize)
 - [CredentialProviderClient](#credentialproviderclient)
 - [Database](#database)